pabloinsente/sf_for_beh_ss/README.md

 git push origin master
 ```

-Machine learning usually entails many rounds of iterating over different hyper-parameters, architechtures, data partitions, etc. This makes really hard to keep track of your experiments and metrics over time, which may hinder reproducibility.
-Several tools has been created recently to tackle this issue (e.g., MLflow, Comet, etc).
+Machine learning usually entails many rounds of iterating over different hyper-parameters, architectures, data partitions, etc. This makes hard to keep track of your experiments and metrics over time, which may hinder reproducibility.
+Several tools have been created recently to tackle this issue (e.g., MLflow, Comet, etc).
 In our case, we will use [Weight & Biases](https://www.wandb.com/) to showcase a very simple example of how this might work.

 #### 5.1 To install Weight and Biases